West Florida Argonauts football: Championships

+National championships

 Facilities

 Pen Air Field is a stadium located on the campus of the University of West Florida in Pensacola, Florida and the home of the West Florida Argonauts football program.
-The field was built in February of 2016 and was used mainly for practices for the football team.
+The field was built in February 2016 and was used mainly for practices for the football team.
 For the first six years of the program's history, the home games were played at Blue Wahoos Stadium until there was a scheduling conflict with one game in 2021 with Pensacola Blue Wahoos.
 On February 28, 2022, the university announced that they moved all the home games for the 2022 season to Pen Air Field, in hope to also increase student attendance.

 The first game held at Pen Air Field was on September 11, 2021, against Southwest Baptist, where the Argonauts defeated the Bearcats, 63–14.
 The attendance to the game was 5,463.
 The university installed portable bleachers, video board, play clocks and fans around the field.